Luis-Varona/umnb-tax-rates-police-spending/data_report/data_report.md

 [TODO: Add @CT08; @Dah24]

+Finally, a review of previous studies of tax rate both as a response variable [@Bue03, p.
+116] and as an explanatory one [@Fer19, p.
+8] reveals that the inclusion of tax base on the other side of the equation is well-known to cause simultaneity bias.
+While our other explanatory variables (expenditure, revenue, etc.) are fairly *exogenous* in that they are determined outside of the model, tax base per capita is an *endogenous* variable highly bicorrelated with (and thus determined by) tax rate, which creates bias in regression estimates.
+Findings from @AC99 [p.
+689] indicate that household income is viable as an instrument to reduce this bias, being correlated with tax base (as higher income implies more taxable property) but not tax rate (as Canadian taxation schemes tend not to be overly progressive).
+This supports the overall structure of our FE-2SLS model described in the **Methodology** section below.

 # Methodology

-In this section, we delineate our data collection process, data organization methods, and econometric models and analysis.
-We use Python (primarily the polars and linearmodels/statsmodels ecosystems) to parse and clean data from the Government of New Brunswick and Statistics Canada.
-Subsequently, we run several fixed-effects and correlated random-effects regression models on the resulting data in combination with an instrumental variable to account for simultaneity bias.
+We now delineate our data collection process, data organization methods, and econometric models.
+We use Python (namely the polars and linearmodels/statsmodels ecosystems) to parse and clean data from Statistics Canada and the Government of New Brunswick.
+Subsequently, we run several fixed-effects and correlated random-effects regression models on the resulting data in combination with median household income as an instrumental variable to account for simultaneity bias.

 ## Data Collection and Sources